Non-native invasive species can:

 The Wildlife and Countryside Act (1981) recognised the need to control certain species of invasive plants and animals already causing a problem in the UK, listing them in Schedule 9.
 Originally only giant hogweed (Heracleum mantegazzianum) and Japanese knotweed (Fallopia japonica) were listed.
 However, in April 2010 a further 36 plants were added onto Schedule 9 (see below for a download of the list).
-A recent amendment to the Wildlife and Countryside Act has a new provision to ban specific plants from sale.
+An amendment to the Wildlife and Countryside Act has a provision to ban specific plants from sale.
 In April 2014 a ban on sale of five of the worst invasive water plants in the UK came into force.
 The five species banned from sale are:

 †Ludwigia grandiflora and L. peploides

 The development of policy and legislation in relation to the environment is one of the areas that falls under the devolved administrations;

 - Wales: covered by the Wildlife & Countryside Act but with separate amendments